Extraction log availability

 In addition to displaying the time an extraction began, the tooltips also include how long the extraction ran for and if any errors arose.

 To view the raw logs for a specific extraction, click the View Logs link in the tooltip or the bar in the graph.
+This will open the logs for the job in the Extraction Logs section, located below the graph.

-Extraction Log fields
+Extraction log fields

 Lines in raw extraction logs are made up of four fields.
 Before we get into the field details, take a look at this example line: